LouisB3/PartOverhaulIntegration/Readme.md

  - Compact engine variants (not published) would get a -C suffix
  - Old part variants get a -Z suffix
 - FilterExtensions support (overhauled parts are added to the Squad category)
+- A missing thrust upgrade for the Heavy Rocketry node has been implemented

 ### Known Issues